Community Benefits Charges Strategy

 Who pays

-Cottenmouth asked almost 2 years ago
+Cottenmouth asked over 2 years ago

 • A new fee/charge paid by developers when a building permit is issued